 - Ask to see a copy of the photo’s copyright registration.
 Very commonly, photographers will not register the copyright to their works in a timely fashion.
 This does not mean that they don’t have copyright protection, but it does limit their legal remedies.

 - Look back at the letters/emails sent to you by the licensing agency.
 Does it say whether the amount of money requested is the typical amount the photographer usually charges for their work?
-Often, this is approximately what the infringement is worth, regardless of what the lawyer’s letter demands.
+Often, when there was no timely copyright registration by the photographer, this is approximately what the infringement is worth, regardless of what the lawyer’s letter demands.
 Hint: if this language is not included, check the photographer’s website, and see what they charge to buy or license that work or similar works.

 - Note the lawyer’s location and licenses.
 Is the lawyer in a random area of the country where neither you nor the photographer are located?
 Some licensing agencies have an ongoing relationship with just a few lawyers around the country.
-Lawyers must be admitted to practice in any court they file a lawsuit (and, practically, if the case goes beyond the initial documents, they must physically show up there).
+Lawyers must be admitted to practice in any court they file a lawsuit (and, practically speaking, if the case is contested, they must physically show up there).
 Posting a photo on a website alone does not enable any court around the country to hear an infringement action brought against you.
 Often, the lawsuit must be filed in a jurisdiction where you or the photographer are located, placing extra burdens on a remote lawyer.